{/*

 5. You

 Why should a customer pick you?
 Why your service or your product is better than the rest?
-You’ve defined your perfect customer, your business, your competition, and now you should define yourself.
+You’ve defined your perfect customer, your business, and your competition, and now you should define yourself.
 What’s the thing that is going to separate you from the rest and lure those valuable customers over?

-It will be the core of all your strategies, so it’ll be good if you think it through.
+It will be the core of all your strategies, so it’ll be good to think it through.
 In my case, corporate gifts for customers and employees were the way to go.
 Sometimes it could be something as small as a pen, or it could be a bag or a water bottle, it was a simple gesture, but it made my customers feel loved and appreciated, and it made my employees feel like they belonged (which made them my brand’s ambassadors as well).

 6. Your Marketing Strategy